 In 2015 she won the prestigious FINZ (Fundraising Institute of NZ) Supreme Excellence Award for Fundraising.
 She has also been winner of the 2015 FINZ Trust and Grants Excellence Award and winner of the 2017 FINZ Excellence in Sponsorship award.

-Orquidea is currently with the Selwyn Foundation Group.
-Here she introduced the very successful Baby Buddies community outreach programme, where the Selwyn’s care home residents host mums and their babies and toddlers each week.
+Orquidea currently holds the position National Diversional Therapist at Summerset Group Holdings Limited.
+She was previously with the Selwyn Foundation Group where she introduced the very successful Baby Buddies community outreach programme through which the Selwyn’s care home residents host mums and their babies and toddlers each week.
 Amongst many other positive outcomes, having these meaningful interactions helps alleviate social isolation for residents and mothers alike.

 Orquidea has a Bachelor in International Relations (Human Rights) from the Mexican Benemerita Universidad Autonoma de Puebla.
 She is currently registered with Unitec, participating in the Bachelor of Health and Social Development (Diversional Therapy), as the first pilot program with a major in Diversional Therapy, the only of its kind in NZ.